 Teaching parents healthy lifestyle skills may lead to a sustained weight reduction in moderately-obese children.
 More research is needed, however, to assess the benefits of home-based programs for the prevention of childhood obesity.

-Taking off Pounds Sensibly (TOPS), a nonprofit support organization with many local chapters, is one of the least expensive programs, costing about $30 a year.
+Taking off Pounds Sensibly (TOPS), a nonprofit support organization with many local chapters, is one of the least expensive programs in the United States.

-Most of the commercial programs, such as Weight Watchers, Jenny Craig, and NutriSystem, offer individual or group support, lifestyle changes, and packaged meals.
-These programs tend to be expensive.
+Most commercial programs, such as Weight Watchers, Jenny Craig, and NutriSystem, offer individual or group support, lifestyle changes, and packaged meals.
+These programs tend to be more expensive.
 There are few well-conducted studies on these programs.

 Approach short-term goals regarding exercise and eating as something to learn, rather than perform.
 Also, plan ahead when eating out or at someone else's home.